walterhiggins/WMPJS/book-outline.md

     exports.helloWorld = helloWorld;

-What we are doing here is 'exporting' the helloWorld variable/function for use outside of the plugin.
+What we are doing here is *exporting* the helloWorld function for use outside of the plugin.

-The 'exports' variable isn't part of the Javascript core language.
-It's provided by ScriptCraft which uses a module loading convention called 'CommonJS'.
+The *exports* variable isn't part of the Javascript core language.
+It's provided by ScriptCraft which uses a module system called *CommonJS*.
 CommonJS is a set of rules which say how modules (and other things not provided by Javascript itself) should work.
-The CommonJS rules for modules are easy to understand and adopt so have become very popular lately, especially with the rising popularity of a Javascript-based system called Node.js which is used by professional programmers for all sorts of things.
+The CommonJS rules for modules are easy to understand and adopt, so have become very popular lately, especially with the rising popularity of Node.js which is a Javascript environment used by professional programmers.

 ### Private and Public Variables
 When you create a new variable in a Javascript file, it is 'private'.
 That means that no other parts of the system can see it.
 Only code within the file itself can see variables declared in a file.
 That's why - earlier - we couldn't execute the helloWorld() function even though it was defined and used within the file itself.
 Having variables be private by default is a good thing.
 If every variable you created was visible everywhere in the system it would lead to confusion.
 Imagine you created a file called 'MySuperDooperPlugin.js' and another called 'MyExplodingZombiesPlugin.js' and in both these files you have a variable called 'livesRemaining' .
 If the livesRemaining variable wasn't private then both MySuperDooperPlugin and MyExplodingZombiesPlugin would end up using the same variable which may not be what was intended at all.